 Because, hel-lo, none of us are trying to achieve low energy.
 We want to feel the best us.

-But often, for vegetarians, fatigue is because we’re not getting enough nutrients.
+But sometimes, for vegetarians (and those following a vegan diet) fatigue is because we’re not getting enough nutrients.

-- You are generally not consuming enough of the key nutrients that your body needs.
+- Your body missing some key nutrients that your body needs.
 This is often because plant-based nutrients aren’t as bioavailable to our bodies as animal-based nutrients.

-- Your body is experiencing a vitamin deficiency.
+- Your body is experiencing an overall vitamin deficiency.
 Unfortunately, some nutrients vital to our health are found naturally only in animals and animal products.

 A great example of how the structure of food affects the bioavailability of its nutrients is kale.
 Raw kale has stiff cellular walls, which are weakened when massaged, chopped or cooked.
 Weakening the cellular walls of kale allows our body to better access and absorb kale's many nutrients.